a-normal-anonymouser-user/Microservice-Empirical-Study/index.md

-#### Page 13: Future of Microservices

 Q26: What is the next big challenge for microservices?

 Q27: Any additional comments / suggestions you want to share with us?

-#### Page 14: Demographics

 Q28: Did you participate in our earlier interview study?
 1) Yes
 2) No

-The following questions are intended to collect demographic information about the survey participant.
+Q29-Q36: The following questions are intended to collect demographic information about the survey participant.
 The questions are fully optional but your answers will be highly appreciated.

-Q29: How long have you been working in industry?
+1) How long have you been working in industry?
 [Dropbox]

-Q30: Which company do you work at?
+2) Which company do you work at?

-Q31: How long have you been working at the company?
+* How long have you been working at the company?
 [Dropbox]

-Q32: What is your job title?
+* What is your job title?

-Q33: What type of application are you developing?
+* What type of application are you developing?

-Q34: What is your age?
+* What is your age?
 [Dropbox]

-Q35: What is your gender?
+* What is your gender?
 [Dropbox]

-Q36: What is the highest degree that you have received?
+* What is the highest degree that you have received?
 [Dropbox]